daoshengmu/mozDevDoc/Creating_a_Test_Case.md

 ## Writing the test
 - Where to put the test <br>
 Add your test file to the closest test folder you can find e.g, dom/alarm/test.
 Only create the new directory when you are creating the new feature.
-The following article demostrates crating test in new directory.
+The following article demostrates creating test in new directory.
 \-b is the bug number and \-type decide the template type.
 The name of test file must start with "test_".

-###Crate test template
+###Create test template

 <pre>
 $ mkdir -p MOZ_CEN/dom/helloTest/test